 To maintain morale, World War I censors minimized early reports of illness and mortality in Germany, the United Kingdom, France, and the United States.
 Newspapers were free to report the epidemic’s effects in neutral Spain, such as the grave illness of King Alfonso XIII, and these stories created a false impression of Spain as especially hard hit – and hence the center of the pandemic.
 This gave rise to the pandemic’s nickname, “Spanish flu”.

-Despite there are varying views as to the origin, historical and epidemiological data are inadequate to identify with certainty the pandemic’s geographic origin.
+Despite there being varying views as to the origin, historical and epidemiological data are inadequate to identify with certainty the pandemic’s geographic origin.

 - Spanish Flu on Wikipedia